TLC: Tables, Ladders & Chairs (2011): Storylines

-The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The card included matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 The main rivalry heading into TLC involved CM Punk, The Miz, and Alberto Del Rio over the WWE Championship.
 At Survivor Series, Punk won the WWE Championship from Del Rio and retained the title against him on the November 28 episode of Raw.
 The following week, Miz, Del Rio, John Cena, and United States Champion Dolph Ziggler argued over who should be the #1 contender.
 John Laurinaitis announced that each of them would face a SmackDown superstar and if they won, they would receive a match for the title.
 Del Rio defeated Daniel Bryan, Miz defeated Randy Orton by countout, Ziggler lost to Sheamus, and Cena defeated Zack Ryder, who was not a SmackDown superstar, but gave up his opportunity to give Ryder a United States championship match.
 During the contract signing, Laurinaitis announced the match would be a Triple Threat Tables, Ladders and Chairs match.

 Another rivalry involved Mark Henry and Big Show over the World Heavyweight Championship.
 At Money in the Bank, Henry crushed Big Show's fibula, keeping him out of action for nearly 3 months.
 At Night of Champions, Henry won the World Heavyweight Championship from Randy Orton.
 At Vengeance, a title match between Henry and Big Show ended in a no-contest after the ring imploded.
 They had a rematch at Survivor Series, but Big Show won by disqualification when Henry attacked him with a low blow.
 On WWE.com, it was announced the two would face each other in a Chairs match for the title at the event.